rackerlabs/support-how-to/content/rackspace-cdn/features-of-rackspace-cdn.md

 **Multiple interface options**

 Rackspace CDN is fully supported via the Rackspace Cloud Control Panel.
-You can also interact with Rackspace CDN by using our REST API or a software development kit (SDK).
+You can also interact with Rackspace CDN by using our REST API.

 **Whole site delivery and acceleration**